Anant/Cassandra.Toolkit/ansible/README.md

 - `aws_secret_access_key`
 - `s3_folder` - location where cassandra backups will be stored;

-### Install node_exporter for exporting node metrics to prometheus server
+### Metrics to prometheus server

-If cassandra is installed using ansible playbooks above there are metrics exposed by `cassandra_exporter.service` compatible with prometheus server.
+There are metrics exposed by `cassandra_exporter.service` compatible with prometheus server.
 Metrics can be available on port `8080` when it runs as a `systemd` service in standalone mode, or on port `9500` when it's configured as a JVM agent in `cassandra-env.sh` file.

 Check if cassandra exporter run as as `systemd` service, if it runs successfully, then `prometheus` is already ingesting metrics and no changes are needed.